 The BOM should resemble a spreadsheet.
 That contains the serial number of the item, the description of the article, what category the thing about the final product, where it will be used about the final product, the kinds of software or documentation that is necessary for the work, and the number of each project required for the project.

 Another thing to consider is how many levels the BOM contains.
-Certain items on a BOM, particularly an EBOM, require a separate BOM for all the parts that they need.
+Certain items on a BOM, particularly an EBOM, require a separate BOM for all the needed parts.
 It is known as a multi-level bill of materials, which will be mentioned later.

 Image 3: BOM